bintuulugbek/projects/Author Profiling/README.md

 ### 🙂 Author Profiling for gender, age, industry classification
-Currently, I'm experimenting different approaches to get high accuracy in the classification of gender, age and industry.
+Currently, I'm experimenting with different approaches to get high accuracy in the classification of gender, age and industry.
 Here you can see what methods I have been using

 MTAP (NLP): BERT + char BiLSTM / word CNN / LDA features on Blog Authorship Corpus (~700k posts)